gyanz/pydsstools/docs/source/topics/grid.md

 **When to use `read_grid2()`:**

+- You need to read and write back a version-0 grid while preserving its original format (including RLE-style compression for precipitation data).
 - You only need the raw array and basic metadata.
 - You are working with legacy DSS-6 files and want minimal overhead.
 - You do not need the rasterio-backed spatial methods (plotting, masking,